- Location: Blaenau Gwent

 - Apply Now

-Candidates applying will Ideally (Not essential) hold a QCF Level 3 Children & Young people in Health & social care and be registered with social care Wales.
+- Ideally you will hold a level 3 qualification in Children and young people (but not essential) and be registered with social care Wales.

 The role of a Children’s Residential Support Worker